Alejandra-BM/ProxPot/README.md

-# PROXMOX VM Honeypot Automatization
+# PROXMOX VE – Automated VM Honeypot Setup
 These VMs contain the template Ubuntu 22.04.
 Done by following these steps: https://pve.proxmox.com/wiki/Cloud-Init_Support#_preparing_cloud_init_templates.

 Please, do before the Terraform script, and follow these steps in the PROXMOX VE host.